 While caring for a child under 18 years of age with a disability, mental illness or complex care needs, parental care roles and responsibilities are commonly recognised and respected.
-However, parents often experience a lack of recognition of their ongoing which is 42 per cent lower than a non-carer.
+However, parents often experience a lack of recognition of their ongoing of primary carers are in the workforce compared with 80% of non-carers median income of a primary carer is

-56%

-of primary carers

-are in the workforce

-compared with 80%

-of non-carers

-The weekly median income of a primary carer is

-role in supporting an adult child with care needs.
+\$520 which is 42 per cent lower than a non-carer. role in supporting an adult child with care needs.
 Parent carers can find it hard to meet personal goals and aspirations.
 As they get older, many parent carers find it more difficult to care for their adult child and may require specific supports to assist in future care planning for their child.